mpv-player/mpv/DOCS/man/options.rst

     Specify which chapter to start playing at.
 Optionally specify which chapter to end playing at.
 Also see ``--start``.

+``--playlist-pos=<no|index>``
+    Set which file on the internal playlist to start playback with.
+The index is an integer, with 0 meaning the first file.
+The value ``no`` means that the selection of the entry to play is left to the playback resume mechanism (default).
+If an entry with the given index doesn't exist, the behavior is unspecified and might change in future mpv versions.
+The same applies if the playlist contains further playlists (don't expect any reasonable behavior).
+Passing a playlist file to mpv should work with this option, though.
+E.g. ``mpv playlist.m3u --playlist-pos=123`` will work as expected, as long as ``playlist.m3u`` does not link to further playlists.

 ``--playlist=<filename>``
     Play files according to a playlist file (Supports some common formats.
 If no format is detected, it will be treated as list of files, separated by